-- (i) the extent to which the proposal addresses Policy 6.5; - (ii) any effects on water quality, including whether the activity in combination with all other activities will result in the nutrient limits in Schedule 1 being exceeded; - (iii) the reasonable need for the quantities of water sought, the intended use of the water, and the ability of the applicant to abstract and apply those quantities, including whether storage of water is proposed; - (iv) the availability and practicality of using alternative supplies of water; - (v) the technical efficiency of the take and use; - (vi) the effects the take or diversion has on any other authorised takes or diversions; - (vii) the reduction in the rate of take in times of low flow; - (viii) the need for and provision of any additional restrictions to prevent the flow from reducing to zero; and, - the collection, recording, monitoring and provision of information concerning the exercise of the resource consent; - (ix)(x) In relation to the B Allocation Block, any measures required to mitigate the effects of the take or diversion on geomorphological processes.

-- Rule 2.4 The damming of more than 20,000m3 of water, or an activity that does not meet all the conditions to Rule 1.4 is a restricted discretionary activity, provided it complies with the following standards and terms: - (a) damming of water within the bed of a surface water body is located in Zone B, on Map 3, unless otherwise specified in Rule 5.1; - (b) damming of water outside the bed of a surface water body is wholly on land in Zone B, on Map 3; - (d) the reliability of supply of downstream takes is no less than before the damming of water; - (e)(d) where certification under the Building Act is not required the Dam structure shall be designed by or under the guidance of a chartered professional engineer (civil) and once commissioned, shall be certified by a chartered professional engineer (civil); and,

-(f)(e) an Infrastructure Development Plan is submitted with the application.
+(i) the extent to which the proposal addresses Policy 6.5;

+- (ii) any effects on water quality, including whether the activity in combination with all other activities will result in the nutrient limits in Schedule 1 being exceeded; - (iii) the reasonable need for the quantities of water sought, the intended use of the water, and the ability of the applicant to abstract and apply those quantities, including whether storage of water is proposed; - (iv) the availability and practicality of using alternative supplies of water; - (v) the technical efficiency of the take and use; - (vi) the effects the take or diversion has on any other authorised takes or diversions; - (vii) the reduction in the rate of take in times of low flow; - (viii) the need for and provision of any additional restrictions to prevent the flow from reducing to zero; and, - (ix) the collection, recording, monitoring and provision of information concerning the exercise of the resource consent. - Rule 2.4 The damming of more than 20,000m3 of water, or an activity that does not meet all the conditions to Rule 1.5 is a restricted discretionary activity, provided it complies with the following standards and terms: - (a) damming of water within the bed of a surface water body is located in Zone Bexcluding the mainstem of the Hurunui and Waiau Rivers, on Map 3; - (b) damming of water outside the bed of a surface water body is wholly on land in Zone B, on Map 3; - (c) the reliability of supply of downstream takes is no less than before the damming of water; - (d) where certification under the Building Act is not required the Dam structure shall be designed by or under the guidance of a chartered professional engineer (civil) and once commissioned, shall be certified by a chartered professional engineer (civil); and, - (e) an Infrastructure Development Plan is submitted with the application; and,- - (e)(f) The activity in combination with all other activities shall not result in the concentrations in Policy 5.1(b) and (c) being breachednutrient limits in Schedule 1 being exceeded.